COMBAT BASICS

 • Basic strikes get a bonus from your Quick perk to hit.

-• Targeted strikes [i.e. attacks aimed at the groin, eyes, throat, etc.] get a bonus from Precise.
+• Targeted strikes [strikes aimed at the groin, eyes, throat, etc.] get a bonus from Precise.

 A grapple is any attack that requires you to grab your opponent.